oKrolik/oKrolik/README.md

 ### Hey! 👋

 My name is Guilherme O. Coelho, better known as oKrolik, online.
 I'm a computer engineering student, from the University of OPorto.
 I live in Portugal, and i'm a Fullstack enjoyer .
-You can find me on [LinkedIn][2].
-You may want to see my latest project [portfolio website][1].
+You can find me on [LinkedIn][1].
+You may want to see my latest project: [Coelho's website][2].

 ## 🔧 Technologies & Tools